Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-11-ES-differential_abundance_workflow.md

 NC_035780.1     Gnomon  exon    28961   29073   .       +       .       gene_id "LOC111126949"; transcript_id "XM_022471938.1"; db_xref "GeneID:111126949"; gbkey "mRNA"; gene "LOC111126949"; model_evidence "Supporting evidence includes similarity to: 3 Proteins, and 100% coverage of the annotated genomic feature by RNAseq alignments, including 21 samples with support for all annotated introns"; product "UNC5C-like protein"; exon_number "1";
 ```

+3-10-2025: I figured out that I can change the feature type that the workflow is looking for.
+Originally this was 'transcript', but I'll try to change it to 'exon' and see if that works.
+This is adding the `--features_gtf_feature_type` flag to the workflow.

+3-12-2025: I had `gtf.gz"` at the end of the gtf file.
+I removed `.gz` and tried again.
+Nextflow couldn't find the file bc of the extension.
+Running again.

 #### Examples from other projects